Saddleback College - Syllabus

 ***Total Points, you should try to hit the minimum points for both assignments and quizzes.
 However, in cases where a students exceeds one but misses the other one, total points achieved will be considered.
 For example, if you end up with 250 quiz points and 195 assignments points, you will most likely still end up with an A. Nota Bene, including bonus (10pts) and PMA report (15points) you have 215 possible assignment points.

-- Students who have not completed at least questionnaire and intro assignment/quiz by two days before the drop without W Date (Class details has exact dates)
+- Students who have not completed at least 1 assignments two days before the drop without W grade.

-- Students who have not completed at least first three assignments and two quizzes by two days before the drop with W grade.
-Nota bene, positive attendance on assignments consists of: watching the corresponding videos, submitting the assignment and attempting the quiz.
+- Students who have not completed at least 50% of the work by two days before the drop with W grade.

 - There was a clerical error (i.e., the points were added up wrong).